keijack/kjservlet/README.md

  It is also a very free style framework, it allows you to write your Javascript in many ways.
 Take writing controller for example, you can use functions, or you can use method in a Javascript object; you can write the response in a callback function, or you can just return a JSON object and let the framework do the rendering.

  This document is a reference guide to KJServlet framework features.
 Because of this is a very new framework and written by one person (which is me), so there might be some bugs that I have not discovered.
-If you find some problems, or have any questions or suggestions, or you want to get involved in this project, please let me know, here is my email: keijack.wu#gmail.com (pleace change # to @)
+If you find some problems, or have any questions or suggestions, or you want to get involved in this project, please let me know, here is my email: keijack.wu#gmail.com (please change # to @)

  ## Getting Start
  As the project name shows, it is a servlet, so you can very easily embed it into any J2EE projects.
 Follow these steps to run the demo: